 The Director reports to the Management Executive Committee of iKhaya for all aspects of programme and operational management.

-Despite South Africa’s historic advances in democracy and development since 1994, widespread poverty and social exclusion, exacerbated by the HIV&AIDS pandemic, have created a reality in which millions of children are in need of support and care.
-Collectively known as Orphans and Vulnerable Children, these youth live in conditions of poverty, homelessness and insecurity.
+Despite South Africa’s historic advances in democracy and development since 1994; widespread poverty and social exclusion, exacerbated by the HIV&AIDS pandemic, have created a reality in which millions of children are in need of support and care.
+Collectively known as Orphaned and Vulnerable Children, these youth live in conditions of poverty, homelessness and insecurity.
 In Imizamo Yethu the unemployment rate is 50% and the infectious rate of care-taking adults is at least 30%.
-To respond to this crisis, Ikhaya le themba developed a holistic model of support to Orphans and Vulnerable Children and their guardians.
-Today it provides Intensive Care Afterschool services to over 130 children and support to more than 60 families.
+To respond to this crisis, Ikhaya le themba developed a holistic model of support that provides Intensive Care Afterschool services to 100 children and support to more than 60 families.
 Embraced and supported by the community, 70% of iKhaya staff come from the township.

-Inequality is often cited as another of the biggest challenges facing development and transformation.
-Hout Bay is a prime area that reflects the gap between the affluent and poor. iKhaya collaborates with organisations to build bridges to close the gap.
-There is great potential for more engagement with the community at large and iKhaya le themba is instrumental in writing regular features in the local newspaper and social media platforms, participates in the local forums, invites volunteer students from the nearby privileged high-school and general community as well as the global community to participate as volunteers to assist in bridging the divide.
+Inequality is often cited as one of the biggest challenges facing development and transformation.
+Hout Bay is a prime area that reflects the gap between the affluent and poor. iKhaya collaborates with organisations to build bridges to close this gap.
+There is great potential for more engagement with the community at large and iKhaya le themba writes articles for the local newspaper and social media platforms, participates in the local forums, invites volunteer students from the nearby privileged high-school and greater community as well as the global community to participate as volunteers to assist in bridging the divide.